-High School Lesson Plans for Dyslexia | SPED Lesson Planner
+High School Dyslexia IEP Lesson Plans | SPED Lesson Planner

-Understanding Dyslexia at the High School Level
+Understanding Dyslexia in High School Reading and Writing

 Dyslexia is a language-based learning disability that falls under the Specific Learning Disability category in IDEA.
 At the high-school level, it typically shows up as slow, effortful reading, persistent challenges with decoding and spelling, reduced reading comprehension when texts are lengthy or dense, and increased fatigue with sustained reading demands.
 Students may avoid reading aloud, rely on context instead of accurate word reading, or struggle to keep up with note-taking, textbooks, primary sources, and exams with heavy print.